Posted: Thu 10th Feb 2022

 Anxiety and panic share some symptoms of a heightened fight or flight response such as rapid heartbeat, shortness of breath, dizziness and sweating.
 Importantly, their onset is different and there are other symptoms that distinguish them from each other, as seen on the left.

-The psychological symptoms of the stress response are difficult thoughts and emotions such as being worried, uncertain, scared, irritable, or angry.
-It is this state of discomfort, alongside the changed physiology, that we dislike and want rid of.
+The psychological symptoms of the stress response are difficult thoughts and emotions, such as being worried, uncertain, scared, irritable or angry.
+It's this state of discomfort, alongside the changed physiology, that we dislike and want rid of.

-It is natural for our thoughts to become aligned with these feelings and think of worst-case scenarios to protect us as if we were in real danger; psychologists call these Negative Automatic Thoughts.
-We become cynical and cautious, filtering out the positives; for example, we think we know what others are thinking of us, we jump to conclusions, and engage in ‘all or nothing’ thinking.
-See here for a full list of unhelpful thinking habits.
+We become cynical and cautious, filtering out the positives.
+For example, we think we know what others are thinking of us, we jump to conclusions, and engage in 'all or nothing' thinking.

-Unfortunately, negative thinking can also make us irritable with others, or ourselves, especially when we become self-critical and personalise fault, thinking that we should/shouldn’t be like this, adding another uncomfortable dimension of shame to the mix.
+Unfortunately, negative thinking can also make us irritable with other people, or ourselves, especially when we become self-critical and personalise fault.
+We think that we should or shouldn't be like this, adding another uncomfortable dimension of shame to the mix.